JoeDoyle23/fasttextjs/README.md

 This is still in progress, but I'd be curious to hear of other's experiences with it.

-##License
+## Limitations

+Several of the values stored in the model file are 64-bit integers, so JavaScript limits apply (max values of 2^53 - 1).
+Models that are larger than that will probably fail to work correctly.

+## License

 fasttextJS is BSD-licensed just like the original source.
-I can only assume that the patent clause will also apply to this port.
+I can only assume that the patent clause also applies to this port.